This guide captures ‘bygone’ advice on HOW TO FIND WHY A CLASSIC CAR ENGINE SUDDENLY LOSES POWER

 If no reaction is noted here, repeat the test on any unions which pass into the manifold, around the connection points.
 Finally test again, by brushing oil on to the gaskets between the carburettor and the manifold.

-Leaks at the cylinder head manifold joint
+How to solve induction air leaks at the cylinder head manifold joint

 If leakage was noted at the cylinder head, the tightness of the fixing nuts should be tested, since they tend to work loose.
 This is due to the marked expansion and contraction that takes place in the area.